vikram-pudi/DiscloseNet/README.md

 *Adding Content:* The website enables designated institute admin personnel and/or faculty members to add content.
-The content consists of research publications, each of which can be either a book, a journal paper, a conference paper, a technical report, or a PhD or master's thesis.
+The content consists of research publications, each of which can be either a book, journal paper, conference paper, technical report, or a PhD or master's thesis.
 Each publication consists of one or more authors.
 A thesis may have one or more advisors.